apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**State police boss, Mass. gov. condemn comments of lead Karen Read investigator**
+**Caitlin Clark, Angel Reese named first-time All-Stars on Team WNBA vs. Team USA**

-You can read more about it [here](https://www.wcvb.com/article/head-of-mass-state-police-gov-maura-healey-condemn-comments-of-lead-karen-read-investigator/61487555).
+You can read more about it [here](https://sports.yahoo.com/caitlin-clark-angel-reese-named-first-time-all-stars-on-team-wnba-vs-team-usa-011718131.html).

 ## Requirements
 - Python 3.8